cor14095/GGJ2017/README.md

 ### Game tester:
 * Download the .exe file from the rep.
 * Run it.
-* (Hopefully) Have some fun!
+* Hopefully, have some fun.

 ### Coder:
 * Download the repo.
 * Download or install Unity 5.4.x.
-* Run Unity and select "Open proyect".
+* Run Unity and select "Open project".
 * Have fun!

 ## Built With